 Calls: Calls give you the right to buy a security at a set price by the contract date.
-A call is basically the opposite of a put.
+A call is essentially the opposite of a put.
 Investors may purchase a put when they believe a stock is going to rise in price by a certain date.

 For our explanation, let’s use a fake stock called XYZ.
 An investor has been watching XYZ for the past few weeks and the stock has held steady at $150.
 The investor believes that it is soon going to rise above this amount.

 This investor could just purchase shares of the stock at $150 and if the value goes up then they have, of course, an unrealized gain.
 However, if this investor does not want to risk a large amount of capital on his assumption, he could buy a call option for this stock instead.

-As you can see, options trading can get confusing quickly.
+While this is an overly simplistic example, options trading can become confusing rather quickly.
 That is why it is not recommended for beginners!

 Options contracts carry leverage because each contract controls 100 shares of the underlying security.

 For this reason, stock options tend to have more volatile price movements as they control a large number of underlying shares of stock.

 A call option with a $2.00 premium would cost $200.
 This options contract would control 100 shares of the underlying security.

 Options offer a bit more flexibility in the way of investing that is different from traditional stock trading.